Skip to footer content

 Manipulating PDF files is an essential part of document management, and developers need reliable tools to help them achieve this.
 Java developers have access to various libraries and tools for PDF manipulation, with IronPDF and wkhtmltopdf being popular options.
 In this comparison, we will explore how Java developers can manipulate PDF files using these tools.

 IronPDF is a C# PDF library that offers easy and fast PDF manipulation capabilities.
 It also has a Java version, allowing Java developers to enjoy the same features.
 IronPDF provides an API for working with PDFs, including creating, editing, and rendering PDF documents.
-It also offers support for PDF forms, annotations, and security features.
+It also offers support for PDF forms, annotations, and PDF security features such as encryption and passwords.

 To start working with IronPDF in Java, developers need to download the IronPDF Java library from the official website and import it into their Java project.

-On the other hand, wkhtmltopdf is a command-line tool that converts the entire HTML content to Portable Document Format using the Qt WebKit rendering engine.
-It is an open-source tool available for Windows, Linux, and macOS. wkhtmltopdf offers various options and switches for customizing the PDF output file, such as setting margins, page size, and orientation.
+On the other hand, wkhtmltopdf is a command-line tool that converts HTML content to Portable Document Format using the legacy Qt WebKit rendering engine.
+It is an open-source tool available for Windows, Linux, and macOS.
+While wkhtmltopdf offers various options and switches for customizing the PDF output file (such as setting margins, page size, and orientation), its Qt WebKit engine is no longer actively maintained and has not been updated to support modern web standards.

-Both IronPDF and wkhtmltopdf offer reliable PDF manipulation capabilities in Java.
-IronPDF is more suitable for developers who prefer to work with an API, while wkhtmltopdf is ideal for developers who prefer to work with command-line tools.
-IronPDF is also more feature-rich and offers more options for PDF customization, while wkhtmltopdf is faster and has a smaller footprint.
+Both IronPDF and wkhtmltopdf offer reliable PDF generation capabilities in Java.
+IronPDF is well-suited for developers who prefer to work with a native API, while wkhtmltopdf appeals to developers comfortable with command-line tooling.
+IronPDF covers a broader surface area — including editing, encryption, and form handling — while wkhtmltopdf has a smaller installation footprint and minimal resource overhead for straightforward conversions.

 Features